thrashr888/the-reg/README.md

 # Ideas

-- Use Consul for secure routing?
+- Use Consul for secure routing/networking/proxying?
 - Use ngrok for opening tunnels?